General

 If you plan to use a license exempt (formerly known as unlicensed) child care provider who is not currently enrolled by the Department of Education, you will also need to have your provider complete the Child Development and Care License Exempt Provider Application.
 Make sure that your provider reads and meets the requirements to be a Michigan Department of Education enrolled license-exempt child care provider.
 Have your provider submit the completed form, along with the required verifications, to MDHHS as soon as possible.

-What is the difference between a licensed provider and licensed exempt provider?
+What is the difference between a licensed provider and license exempt provider?

 MDHHS categories providers in three ways: licensed provider, license exempt-related and license exempt-unrelated.
 Documentation and payment processes vary by category.
 Details are in the State of Michigan Child Development and Care Handbook (pages 7 – 8).
 Not all child care providers will agree to accept the MDHHS subsidy.
 Please check with your provider or search providers on our locations map.